incredibletitan/task-tool/README.md

-Simple tool for simplifying task tracking and report generating
+Tool for simplifying task tracking and report generating
 ============================